 You are now ready to set up your employees.
 Further guidance can be found here: Set up a New Employee.
 Employees are always found on your dashboard or in the side menu.
-Under individual employees, you will be able to view and edit their details, review their payslips, pensions schemes they have be enrolled in, P45s and at year end their P60s.
+Under individual employees, you will be able to view and edit their details, review their payslips, pensions schemes they have been enrolled in, P11 report, benefits, P45s and at year end their P60s.

 Check HMRC Tax Notices (paid subscription accounts only)

 Before you complete each pay run, you should check that no new tax notices have been issued from HMRC for your employees.
 Please see Manage PAYE notices in Shape Payroll for more information.
 Once this has been set up, under the HMRC tab, you will find notices and you can search for any new tax code or student loan notices.
 You can then select to apply them to your employee.

 Your first Pay Run